Salamah College

 Salamah College is an independent Islamic co-educational primary and secondary day school, located in Chester Hill, a suburb of Sydney, New South Wales, Australia.
 The school motto is Education.
 Faith.
 Discipline.

 Salamah College commenced its first year of K–8 in 2012.
-However, after expansions the school teaches K–12.
-The campus features a soccer field (big grass patch), pool (out of use), Gymnasium and mosque.
+However, after expansions, the school teaches K–12.

+The campus features a soccer field, gymnasium and mosque.

 The campus has over 700 students in both primary and secondary.
 The school employs more than 100 staff members.

 It is co-located with Darulfatwa – Islamic High Council of Australia and radio station 2MFM.

-In June 2016 it was reported that student numbers will increase five-fold, and there are approved plans for $27 million extensions for new classrooms (thats has not happened(written in 2025)), a childcare centre(not on campus) and a sports centre (not available to students or visible on campus).
+In June 2016 it was reported that student numbers would increase five-fold, and there were approved plans for $27 million extensions for new classrooms, a childcare centre and a sports centre.

 Salamah College is a project developed by the Islamic Charity Projects Association (ICPA).
 ICPA also founded Al Amanah College in Bankstown and Liverpool.